aplanas/opensuse-data/README.md

 openSUSE - Datamining scripts
 =============================

-create-virtualenv.sh	Use PIP to create a virtual environment for Python.
+Use create-virtualenv.sh to create a virtual environment for Python (needs PIP).

-user-agents.sh		Script to generate the bots.txt file.
+To generate the bots.txt file, you can use user-agents.sh script.

-log2db.sh		Set of scripts to convert the Apache log files to log2db.py		a BerkeleyDB. dblist.py
+To convert the Apache log files to a BerkelyDB representation, use log2db.sh.
+After that you need to convert this in a BerkeleyDB queue for fast data analysis using the analyze.sh script.

-analyze.sh		Convert BerkeleyDB to queue, filtering partial analyze.py		results.
-Used for RT data analysis.

-Group and tables.ipynb	IPython notebook with the actual analysis.

-osc13 	  		openSUSE Conference 2013 presentation
+The IPython notebook Group and tables.ipynb contains all the cells used to make the proper analysis of the data.